shahdkhourshed/project-mars-cornmartians/README.md

 - **Recharts:** Utilized for creating interactive charts and visualizations.
 - **Three.js:** To incorporate 3D models and enhance the user experience.
 - **Vite:** As a fast build tool for the frontend development stack.

-<h3>Simulation Development</h3>
 - **p5.js:** The simulation was developed using the p5.js framework for easy animation and interactivity.

 <h3>Design and Styling</h3>

 - **Tailwind CSS:** Employed for styling, ensuring a modern and visually appealing design.
-- **Figma/Adobe Illustrator:** Custom-created and/or edited assets and illustrations to enhance the project's aesthetics.
+- **Microsoft Co-pilot:** AI-generated images of the vegetable astronauts.
 - **Draco3D:** Used for compressing 3D models to improve loading times.